eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-03_witnessing-a-new-era-of-steem-just-incredible-cheers.md

 - - -

-This page is synchronized from the post: [Witnessing A New Era of Steem - Just Incredible ...
-Cheers! ^^](https://steemit.com/@deanliu/witnessing-a-new-era-of-steem-just-incredible-cheers)
+This page is synchronized from the post: ['Witnessing A New Era of Steem - Just Incredible ...
+Cheers! ^^'](https://steemit.com/@deanliu/witnessing-a-new-era-of-steem-just-incredible-cheers)